Be the Envy of the Neighborhood with Your Classic Craftsman Look

 Chances are, if you drive around the neighborhood you’ll see more of the style’s traditional gable roofs, overhanging eaves, and squared-off tapered columns on recently designed homes.
 If you’re lucky enough to live in a neighborhood with beautiful, original Craftsman homes, you might notice the curb appeal of your own home has slipped a bit over the years and could use a little love.

 If you’re building a new house in this style, you’ve already realized that Craftsman style – and related Arts & Crafts style – homes lend themselves to unique landscaping and exterior features.
 What works well for a modern home may look out of place on a Craftsman.

-One problem with existing Craftsman-style homes is that sometimes they are lived in and loved for so long that the owner is no longer objective about its looks.
+One problem with existing Craftsman-style homes is that sometimes they are lived in and loved for so long that the owner is no longer objective about the home's looks.
 Things start to deteriorate, and it goes unnoticed.
-Dont let your home become the neighborhood eyesore!
-Its time to kick up – or maintain – the curb appeal of your Craftsman-style home.
+Don't let your home become the neighborhood eyesore!
+It's time to kick up – or maintain – the curb appeal of your Craftsman-style home.
 Probably the most helpful tip of all is to stand back on the curb and look with a fresh eye.

 Switch Up the Swatches of Color